Validator Compensation

 Reading time: 7 minutes

 Key principle: Pilier validators are non-commercial entities.
-Compensation covers operational costs, not profit generation.
+The Foundation covers their operational costs — it does not pay them a salary or generate profit for them.

-Target: €500/month per validator (covers server hosting, monitoring, staff time)
+Operational cost target: up to €500/month per validator (covers server hosting, monitoring, staff time — adjustable via tPIL governance vote)

 Sources: